 #42: Transitional Blonde Hair Color

-This fun and what appears an effortless blonde color is a creation by colorist Jacky Alberto from Dallas, TX.
-“I love that it looks dimensional, but also has a shadowed root, so the grow-out isn’t so harsh like it would look when you get highlights.
+This fun and what appears to be an effortless blonde color is a creation by colorist Jacky Alberto from Dallas, TX.
+“I love that it looks dimensional but also has a shadowed root, so the grow-out isn’t so harsh as it would look when you get highlights.
 It’s more transitional,” Alberto points out.

 For this color, sulfate-free and color-safe shampoos are the best!
 Alberto’s favorite shampoo is the Repair.Me wash and rinse by Kevin Murphy, along with the Blonde.Angel treatment.

-“Shampoo is important for colored hair because it definitely helps keep the color intact and prevents the color from fading so fast or getting brassy.
+“Shampoo is important for colored hair because it helps keep the color intact and prevents it from fading so fast or getting brassy.
 It maintains a pretty blonde color at home,” Alberto emphasizes.

-The color flatters tan or olive-colored skin, though it’s very versatile with most skin tones.
-This look is good for a busy girl that loves a big change but doesn’t always have time to be in the salon every few weeks to do a highlight touch-up.
+The color flatters tan or olive skin, though it’s versatile with most skin tones.
+This look is good for a busy girl who loves a big change but doesn’t always have time to do a highlight touch-up in the salon every few weeks.

-It has just enough dimension to create movement, especially when it’s worn in a beach wave.
-The shadowed root helps it look more modern and allows the grow-out to be smoother and more intentional.
+It has just enough dimension to create movement, especially when worn in a beach wave.
+The shadowed root helps it look more modern and makes the grow-out smoother and more intentional.